- Recommendations for all

 - You should not go to sports facilities if you are sick or have flu symptoms.

 The youth services are normally available.

 - The City of Turku continues to recommend the use of face masks in certain service locations of municipal health care and social services.

 - Services for the elderly:

 In City of Turku services for the elderly, instructions have been made for visits of the next of kin in the facilities of housing services.
-To ensure safety, visits must be agreed upon with the unit in advance.

 A nurse accompanies the resident to the meeting and back, provides guidance for the next of kin and offers protective wear.
 During these visits, a surgical mask or a visor covering the entire face must be used throughout (obligatory).
 Using a surgical mask adequately requires that the mask covers the mouth as well nose.
 The mask should not be removed and then put back on.
 Don’t touch the mask during use.
 If the next of kin and resident go outside the unit, they are advised to maintain good hand hygiene and wear a surgical mask in public spaces.

 - Visits of the next of kin to Turku City Hospital and Kaskenlinna Hospital: Restrictions regarding hospital visits have been lifted - instructions for safe visits

 - Opening hours of health clinics, out-patient clinics, and child health clinics:

 Turku recommends wearing a mask when visiting the clinic.